AutoTrader

 Why separate VMs?

 Feature engineering spends most of its time waiting on API responses and writing to databases (I/O-bound).
 Model training spends most of its time in XGBoost's gradient computations (CPU-bound).
 Running both on a single VM would mean paying for 16 GB of RAM during data collection when I only need 8, or paying for beefy CPUs during the data pipeline when they'd sit idle.
-The 2-VM split lets me right-size each workload and keeps total costs under $55/month.
+The multi-VM split lets me right-size each workload—GCP handles data pipelines and a dedicated PostgreSQL instance, while an Azure VM provides parallel training capacity.

-On days when a stock barely moves (less than 0.1%), predicting "up" or "down" is basically a coin flip—and training on those coin flips adds noise without signal.
-Removing the bottom 20% of movement days by absolute VWAP change lets the classifier focus on days when the market is actually making a directional commitment.
-The regressor still sees all data, because even small-movement days carry information about magnitude distributions.
+On days when a stock barely moves, predicting "up" or "down" is essentially a coin flip—and training on coin flips adds noise without signal.
+Filtering low-movement days lets the direction model focus on days with actual directional commitment, while the magnitude model still sees the full distribution.

 Why build everything from scratch?